 - To contact you regarding any feedback/enquiries

-- To answer enquiries (from NHS only) on clinical questions relating to therapeutic, pharmaceutical and pharmacological issues
+- To answer enquiries (from NHS healthcare professionals only) on clinical questions relating to therapeutic, pharmaceutical and pharmacological issues

 - To maintain email distribution lists (if you give your consent) for the purposes of sending out stakeholder prescribing reports, publications, and/or conducting the business of the prescribing committees we support.